Traveling for OHIO

 Personal Vehicle Use

-Use of personal vehicle is reimbursed on a mileage basis at the federal mileage rate in effect at the time of travel.
+Use of a personal vehicle is reimbursed on a mileage basis at the federal mileage rate in effect at the time of travel.
 You may not purchase gas for a personal vehicle on a PCard.

 Special rates and insurance considerations have been negotiated with Enterprise and National.
 These rates are available when booking through Concur/ALTOUR as well as when booking onsite.
 Do not purchase additional insurance if renting in the United States as the University already has that negotiated.
 Employees should print the Proof of Insurance Card (PDF) prior to using a rental car.
 It is recommended to purchase additional liability coverage when traveling internationally.
 For more information on rental car insurance, please see Risk Management and Insurance and view their Vehicle Rental FAQ.
 Vehicles may also be rented from Transportation Services Motor Pool.
 Please see the Employee Discounts for information about personal discounts through Enterprise.

 Airline tickets must be purchased on an OHIO PCard.
 We have the additional option through ALTOUR to utilize the Central Travel Card (CTA) for airline tickets.
 This is a great option for those without cards and to reduce the impact to your monthly balance when purchasing airline tickets.

 OHIO cannot pay for upgraded seats except for international flights more than 5 consecutive hours.
 For domestic or international flights less than 5 hours only the coach/economy level tickets may be purchased.
 For international flights over 5 hours, seats may be upgraded to business class.
 First class is not allowed.
 Any upgrade must be paid by the traveler and should not be charged to the PCard.